Search

 In contrast, Nassau, located on New Providence Island, spans approximately 80 square miles and is the capital city with a higher population density and more developed infrastructure.
 Freeport, on Grand Bahama Island, covers around 530 square miles.

 Bimini is surprisingly close to the United States, only 55 nautical miles offshore from Miami.
 Because of its very small size, there aren’t many options in Bimini for cruisers.
-Major cruise lines like Carnival, Virgin Voyages, Celebrity, Royal Caribbean, and Margaritaville at Sea call here, and cruisers most commonly use their time at this port of call as a beach day.
+Virgin Voyages is the main cruise line to call here, but some of the others like Carnival, Celebrity, Royal Caribbean, and Margaritaville at Sea do as well.
+Cruisers most commonly use their time at this port of call as a beach day.

 Related: Learn more about how to prepare for port days.